yavuzceliker/Blog-Sample-With-Flutter/README.md

 # Blog Sample With Flutter

-This flutter project contain blog list and detail page.
+This flutter project contains blog list and detail page.<br>
 Sample data is taken from jsonplaceholder's photos api.